vend/php-resque/README.md

 # Resque for PHP
 ## Namespaced Fork

-Resque is a Redis-backed library for creating background jobs, placing those jobs on one or more queues, and processing them later.
+[Resque](https://github.com/resque/resque) is a Redis-backed library for creating background jobs, placing those jobs on one or more queues, and processing them later.

-[chrisboulton/php-resque](https://github.com/chrisboulton/php-resque) is a PHP port of the Redis queuing strategy.
+This is a PHP fork of the Resque worker and job classes.
 This makes it compatible with the resque-web interface, and with other Resque libraries.
 (You could enqueue jobs from Ruby and dequeue them in PHP, for instance).

-This library (vend/php-resque) is a fork of chrisboulton/php-resque at around version 1.3, that has been refactored to remove global state, add namespacing, and improve decoupling.
+This library (`vend/resque`) is a fork of [chrisboulton/php-resque](https://github.com/chrisboulton/php-resque) at around version 1.3, that has been refactored to remove global state, add namespacing, and improve decoupling.
 This makes it easier to use and extend.